 We believe that it’s important to support and help others, which is why AVAST has been offering free antivirus software since 2001.
-Our popular, quality-driven security software is used globally by almost 200 million customers.
+Our popular, quality-driven security software is used globally by over 219 million customers.

 The foundation side of AVAST began its activities in 2010 – a result of the previous philanthropic activities of the two AVAST founders, Pavel Baudis and Eduard Kucera.
 Because of the company’s achievements, they now dedicate a generous 2.5% of company profits to support important humanitarian projects in the Czech Republic.
 Their wives, Jarmila Baudisova and Milada Kucerova, have played an important part in their road to success; they started the foundation together and still work together to help thousands of people in need.
 The foundation is also the result of the hard work of just under 300 AVAST employees.

 We have supported non-profit organizations with over 80 million Czech crowns since the beginning of 2011.

 We announced a new scholarship program AVASTipendium for the human brain.
 One of the main topics that we support is the rights of seniors.
 We consider Alzheimer's disease to be one of the most serious problems.
 We cooperate with the Alzheimer Foundation and we enable students, doctors, and other professionals to acquire new skills abroad.
 Subsequently, they can use their skills to benefit people in the Czech Republic.
 Read more here.

 AVAST will set up a staff floorball team again this year to take part in a charity tournament and to support Wheelchair Sports Club of Prague.
 Come and cheer on 9 November 2013 from 9:00 to 18:00 hours to Sparta Arena – Podvinny mlyn, Vysocany.
 Read more here.